 Programming

-The application is now ready for programming onto the PIC32MZ EF Starter Kit.
+The application is now ready for programming onto the SAM E70 Xplained Ultra.
 To use the on-board programmer, follow this procedure:

 To connect the on-board debugger to the PIC32, a Jumper must be installed on JP2.

 Check the LAN8740 PHY Daughter Board is seated correctly in J6.